jprzywoski/faster-python/README.md

 * cython
 * pythran
 * fortran with f2py
-* plain C with ctypes / cffi
+* plain C with ctypes, cffi and SWIG

 ## Instructions

 Run this command to build binary modules: